// Biotech and Pharma Therapeutics

 Research Roundup: Regrowing Nerve Cells in Spinal Cord Injuries and More

 Investigators at Washington University School of Medicine in St. Louis identified a compound that can help sensory neurons in the central nervous system to heal.
 Working with mice with injured sensory neurons, the researchers gave the animals a drug called fenofibrate.
+The drug is approved by the U.S. Food and Drug Administration (FDA) to treat high cholesterol.
+In their experiments, fenofibrate activated the support cells that surround sensory neurons, helping them regrow about twice as fast as the control group’s sensory neurons.
+They published their research in eLife.

 // Politics